Mc-Zen/tidy/README.md

 ### v0.4.0
 _Major redesign of the documentation syntax_
 - New features
   - New parser for the new documentation syntax.
 The old parser is still available and can be activated via `tidy.show-module(old-syntax: true)`.
-You can find a [migration guide](docs/migration-to-0.4.0.md) for adopting the new syntax.
+There is a [migration guide](docs/migration-to-0.4.0.md) for adopting the new syntax.
-  - Cross-references to arguments
+  - Cross-references to function arguments.
-- Breaking changes
+  - Support for detecting _curried functions_, i.e., function aliases with prepended arguments using the `.with()` function.

 ### v0.3.0
 _Adds a help feature and more options_